 Environment - Fish Habitat

 An estimated 18,000 square meters of fish habitat may be impacted by the Casino Project, and will require an authorization under the federal Fisheries Act by the Department of Fisheries and Oceans.
-As a result, a Fish Habitat Compensation Plan (FHOP) has been developed to ensure a net benefit to fish populations using varying strategies such as new habitat creation, restoration or enhancement.
+As a result, a Fish Habitat Compensation Plan (FHOP) is being developed to ensure a net benefit to fish populations using varying strategies such as new habitat creation, restoration or enhancement.